react-native-vietnam/react-native-network-state/README.md

 #### iOS

-1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
+1. In XCode, in the project navigator, right-click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-network-state` and add `RNNetworkState.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNNetworkState.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<